 Post Updated January 2019

 First and foremost, I want to say that you shouldn’t put off flying with a baby, or even flying with a toddler for that matter, because of those “what ifs”.
-Yes, baby travel and flying with children can be a daunting prospect, especially for first-timer, but it can actually turn out to be fun.
+Yes, baby travel and flying with children can be a daunting prospect, especially for first-timers, but it can actually turn out to be fun.
 And besides, flying with kids is often a means to an end, with a family holiday or reunion waiting for you when you disembark that plane.

 This is by no means the ultimate list of tips for flying with a baby or toddler, but these are ones I’ve either used myself to have a successful flight with a baby, or the ones my fellow travellers suggested that I thought were genius tips for flying with kids.
 Yes, I also asked some of my fellow travel and family bloggers what is their number one tip for flying with a baby or toddler, so watch out for them too!
 So, without further ado, here are my awesome tips for flying with babies and toddlers.